Garage Door Spring Replacement in Wichita

 Visit our parts department in east Wichita if you plan on replacing a spring yourself, or if you’re a garage door professional in need of parts.

-Garage door springs typically last between six and ten years, depending on how frequently the door is opened and closed.
+Garage door springs typically last between eight and 12 years, depending on how frequently the door is opened and closed.
 A broken spring is a common repair, and will eventually be required of any door.
 Please note, garage door springs are under high tension, and can be dangerous.
 We strongly suggest having springs replaced by an experienced installer.

 Your overhead door will have one of two types of springs; a torsion spring or a pair of extension springs.